C. J. De Garis

-Clement John ("Jack") De Garis (22 November 1884 – 17 August 1926) was an Australian entrepreneur and aviator.
-He worked in the dried fruits industry in the Sunraysia area around Mildura in the early 20th century, and was noted for his vibrant personality and colourful marketing style.
+Clement John "Jack" De Garis (22 November 1884 – 17 August 1926) was an Australian entrepreneur and aviator.
+He worked in the dried fruits industry in the Sunraysia area around Mildura Victoria, in the early 20th century, and was noted for his vibrant personality and colourful marketing style.

 Early years

 Clement John De Garis was the son of Elisha or Elizee De Garis, a noted irrigationist, and the younger brother of Mary De Garis, a Bachelor of Medicine and Bachelor of Surgery who served as a Chief Medical Officer of a field hospital in Serbia during World War I. He went to Mildura State School where he was described as an above-average student.
 However, he left at the age of nine to work in his father's businesses in Mildura.
 He returned to school for his secondary education at his father's urging, boarding at Wesley College, Melbourne from 1899 to 1901, where he rose to become dux of his class.

 Described as being short in stature, he capitalised on an affectionate smile and a magnetic personality.
 He excelled in school cricket and football, in which, despite his size, being only 150 cm tall and weighing only 43 kg, he confounded opposition players and coaches.